dfaltermier/freshweb-church-child-theme/README.md

 ## Required Plugins

 This theme requires the [FreshWeb Sermons plugin](https://github.com/dfaltermier/freshweb-sermons).
 This plugin provides the means by which sermons (custom post type) are created and managed on the WordPress backend.
 Our child theme displays these sermons.
-You can see the sermons implementated from the 'Sermoms' menu option on the [church demo website](http://church.freshwebstudio.com/sermons).
+You can see the sermons implementated from the 'Sermons' menu option on the [church demo website](http://church.freshwebstudio.com/sermons).

 ## Screenshot(s)